yitongdeng/YarnBall/README.md

 ![Gui](images/gui.gif)

 By default, the CLI launches a GUI for visualization and additional controls.
-This behavior can be overridden with the ```--headless``` flag.
+Left click to move.
+Right click to pan.
+Scroll to zoom.
+Space to pause/unpause.
+Additionally, the GUI can be turned off with the ```--headless``` flag.

 Run ``` Gui.exe -help``` to see other availible flags.
 ```